FOSSEE/eSim-KiCad-Plugin/ImranFarhat_eSim_Simulation_Bridge/KNOWN_LIMITATIONS.md

 ### 1.3 Condenser Microphones - No SPICE Model Exists

-**Affected components:** Any component with `MK` prefix (Microphone_Condenser, etc.).
+**Affected components:** Any component with `MK` prefix.

-**Why no model exists:** A condenser microphone is an acoustic transducer - it converts sound pressure waves into electrical signals.
+**Why no model exists:** A condenser microphone is an acoustic transducer.
 SPICE models circuit elements, not acoustic phenomena.
 There is no standard SPICE model for any microphone type.

-**Plugin behavior:** eSim-BRIDGE approximates a microphone as an AC voltage source: `VMK1 node 0 AC 0.01 SIN(0 0.01 1k)` - a 10mV peak signal at 1kHz, representing typical speech-frequency input.
-The positive terminal is the non-GND node, negative is GND.
+**Plugin behaviour:** The plugin approximates a microphone as an AC voltage source: `VMK1 <non-gnd-node> 0 AC 0.01 SIN(0 0.01 1k)` - a 10 mV peak signal at 1 kHz, representing typical speech-frequency input.
+The positive terminal is always the non-GND node.

 ---